 By buying her books or even posting about them is giving her further strength and clout to spread her false information.
 As of now, being a Harry Potter fan is being a J.K.
 Rowling fan and being a fan of her as a writer is given her permission to keep spreading her lies.
 I know it sounds ridiculous but it’s true.
 She has become a much bigger author than we’ve really seen before and we have seen her slowly reveal herself as a, for lack of a better term, TERF.
 Remember back in the day when she would like a transphobic post and then release a statement about being too old for social media?
 Those were the good old days.
 Now Rowling is so comfortable with her position as an influential figure that she is no longer trying to hide her opinions.
 Why?
 Maybe because she knows nobody can really touch her from the pedestal we have all helped put her on.

 And Rowling is dangerous.
 She’s spreading false information as science, retweeting vicious articles, and is doing so under the guise of an ally.
 You see Rowling is even more dangerous than someone who is straight-up anti-trans.
 She believes that she is both pro-trans and pro-science.
-She is doing her best by everyone.
+She thinks she is doing her best by everyone.
 This makes her dangerous for many reasons.
-She is not only more likely to find supporters for being slightly less radical and unethical but she can also be used as a champion by more extreme factions.
+She is more likely to find supporters for being slightly less radical and unethical.
+She can also be used as a champion by more extreme factions.
 She is the perfect front for the anti-trans movement because she is more palatable yet is advocating many of the same things.
-And her fans will listen to her.
-After all, she has situated herself as an ally to all and has used her vast wealth to help people J.K.
-Rowling and her fans have crafted this benevolent persona over the years that even coming out against trans people won’t break the illusion for many people.
+More importantly, a lot of her fans will listen to her.
+She has situated herself as an ally to all and has used her vast wealth to help people.
+Rowling and her fans have crafted this benevolent persona over the years that even coming out against trans people won’t break the illusion for many.

 And it’s all because of how situated she is within her own work.
 J.K.
 Rowling is Harry Potter.
 There can be no separating the two.
 She inhabits every aspect of this fandom in some way.
 You can’t have Harry Potter with J.K.
 Rowling just as you can’t have J.K.
 Rowling without Harry Potter.
 Which must mean that being a fan of the books is being a fan of the writer.
 Which must mean that being a fan of the writer is advocating her power and position of influence.
 So, can you be a fan of the books while you oppose everything Rowling believes in?
 I don’t think so.
 Or at least, I don’t think I can.
 Which is upsetting and worrying.
-The idea of turning my back on a series of books that meant so much to me and helped me become the person that I am is kind of terrifying.
+The idea of turning my back on a series of books that meant so much to is kind of terrifying.

 Yet, and I promise I’m nearly finished, the idea of turning my back on these books is scary.
 They’ve made up such a large portion of my life.
 I owe them so much and I love them more than a lot of books I’ve read.
 It’s part of my identity.
 It’s not as easy as just throwing everything away and starting again.
 But, I’m not sure I can continue being blind to Rowling using the power these books and us, as fans, have given her to spread something so hateful and harmful.